-- Members to consider the implementation of this plan - Members to discuss and review the guiding principles for this review of management - Members to consider the multiple Hand Working fishing methods identified by officers and the division applied to create smaller sub-groups - Members to consider the communications plan specific to Hand Working
+- Members to consider the implementation of this plan - Members to discuss and review the guiding principles for this review of management - Members to consider the communications plan specific to Hand Working

 This plan (as currently set out) will involve officers completing segments of work in-between the planned (or re-arranged) Sub-Committee meetings.
 The initial phase of this plan can be described as a foundation phase.